CallStackIO/HexPi/README.md

 # HexPi
 ## Brief
 HexPi is a project of mine that has no definitive purpose or function yet.
 It will act as a way for me to explore mathematics and more specifically, mathematics surrounding pi.
-I will document all my research about the various algorithms used and my progress and goals.

-Hopefully by the end of it, I will have created something unique.

 ## Part 1